MailCheck-co/mailcheck.site/src/routes/blog/what-is-email-api/index.md

 Contextual email APIs are designed for developers building software applications that require email sync, send, and analytics embedded directly into the application for their end-user's benefit.
 Productivity tools, CRMs, applicant tracking systems, and even car consoles use email APIs to embed email functionality into the application.
 Contextual emails allow you to sync, send, receive, and collect analytics, as well as take care of general CRUD\* for each email service provider connection.

 _CRUD -In computer programming, create, read, update, and delete (CRUD) are the four basic operations of persistent storage.
 CRUD is also sometimes used to describe user interface conventions that facilitate viewing, searching, and changing information using computer-based forms and reports.
 The term was likely first popularized by James Martin in his 1983 book Managing the Data-base environment.
-Sourse: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete_
+Source: https://en.wikipedia.org/wiki/Create,_read,_update_and_delete_

 Email APIs are also extensively used in sending notifications.
 Many software tools and websites use notifications to inform their users when something happens with their account or on the platform.
 For example, Facebook and Instagram notify their users of a new like or a comment made in response to a user’s post.
 It doesn’t always make sense to send an email for each action that occurs in an application.
 However, if this action requires the user’s attention, sending an email is the best way to ensure that the user sees the information on time.